Which Factors are associated with Open Access Publishing? A Springer Nature Case Study: Results

-The strong positive correlation between \textit{journal$\_$ranking} and the publishing model for the first set suggests that the journal's rank is the dominant factor in choosing a gold OA journal for publication.
-Therefore, we estimate the publishing model for articles in set 2 (hybrid journals) to discover other feature categories rather than journal-specific factors influencing the authors' decision for an OA option.
-Moreover, the optional choice of the OA model in hybrid journals better reveals characteristics leading to the OA model.

 Table \ref{tab:performance} shows the performance of the RF classifier for the second set (hybrid journals).
 Figure \ref{fig:importance} displays the \textit{permutation importance} of features employed to predict the publishing model implemented for this set.
-Permutation importance of a feature shows a decrease in the model performance when the feature's value is randomly shuffled while the values of other predictors remain unchanged.
+The permutation importance of a feature shows a decrease in the model performance when the feature's value is randomly shuffled while the values of other predictors remain unchanged.
 A higher value for a feature shows more predictive power in the proposed model.
-Highest importance values for \textit{OA$\_$publish} and \textit{age} in Figure \ref{fig:importance} indicates that most significant factors to select a OA model is seniority and having more experiences in OA publishing.
+The highest importance values for \textit{country$\_$income}, and \textit{age} in Figure \ref{fig:importance} indicate that the most significant factors in selecting an OA model are the income level of countries and seniority.
 The lowest value for the variable \textit{gender} presents that gender has a lower impact on the authors' decision for the OA model compared to other factors.
+OA$\_$agreement is one of the weakest features in predicting the publishing model, and the correlation analysis also shows a weak correlation between them.
+One possible reason for the weak effect is that only 2.3\% of papers have been involved in transformative agreements.
+In addition, the income level of countries is the most important feature, and regarding the positive correlation of this feature with OA publishing, it is more likely for authors from high-income countries (even without a transformative agreement) to publish in the OA model.
+This may also smooth the association of the agreement with OA publishing.